testillano/h2agent/README.md

   which means that congestion control is disabled.

 [-k|--traffic-server-key <path file>]
-  Path file for traffic server key to enable SSL/TLS; unsecured by default.
+  Path file for traffic server key to enable SSL/TLS; insecured by default.

 [-d|--traffic-server-key-password <password>]
   When using SSL/TLS this may provided to avoid 'PEM pass phrase' prompt at process start.

 [-c|--traffic-server-crt <path file>]
-  Path file for traffic server crt to enable SSL/TLS; unsecured by default.
+  Path file for traffic server crt to enable SSL/TLS; insecured by default.

 [-s|--secure-admin]
   When key (-k|--traffic-server-key) and crt (-c|--traffic-server-crt) are provided,